College of Medicine MD Curriculum

 China

-• West China School of Medicine, Sichuan University and West China Hospital – Chengdu
+• West China School of Medicine West China Hospital of Sichuan University – Chengdu

 Ethiopia

-• Addis Ababa University, School of Medicine and Black Lion Hospital and Education Center – Addis Ababa
+• Addis Ababa University School of Medicine – Addis Ababa (currently on hold)

 India